TRAIN HARD

 Upon completion of training, it is recommended that leaders/instructors specifically instruct the group to remove the RedCat (unless mission dictates otherwise).

-The RedCat is suitable for firearms courses, basic training, advanced training and close quarters marksmanship.
+The RedCat is suitable for firearms courses, basic training, advanced training and close quarters marksmanship (CQM).

 GROUP